Manojkumaranbuchezhian/flower_prediction/README.md

 # flower_prediction
 In the following program we are going to use CNN (Conventional Neural Network) to solve a classification problem of recognizingthe flower typer-rose, chamomile, dandelion,sunflower and tulip

+# DATASET
+the dataset can be downloaded from the drive link "https://drive.google.com/drive/folders/1rzEFpraXXLLIGPo6F6jNEpeMOdWMgOzN"
 # Algorithm
 1.Importing modules